Thermoforming is a process of forming a plexiglass shee […]

 3. The temperature at which polymethyl methacrylate starts to flow is about 160 ° C, and the temperature at which decomposition begins is higher than 270 ° C, and has a wide processing temperature interval.

-4. Polymethyl methacrylate has high melt viscosity, fast cooling rate, and easy internal stress.
-Therefore, the process conditions are strictly controlled during molding, and post-treatment is required after molding.
+4. Polymethyl methacrylate has a high melt viscosity and a fast cooling rate, and the product is prone to internal stress.
+Therefore, the control of the process conditions is strict during molding, and post-treatment is also required after the product is formed.

 5. polymethyl methacrylate is an amorphous polymer, the shrinkage rate and its range of variation are small, generally about 0.5% -0.8%, which is conducive to the formation of plastic parts with higher dimensional accuracy.